 Other Key Gender Pay Gap Statistics

-Racialized women have a far larger pay gap.
-Racialized women make, on average, only 59.3% of what white men earn.
-Women and people who are gender diverse and have a physical disability are more likely than women on average to be affected by pay gaps, with only 16% of people in this group reporting they are fairly paid compared to their peers.
+Racialised women have a far larger pay gap.
+Racialised women earn, on average, around 60% of what non-racialized men earn.
+Women and people who are gender diverse and have a physical disability remain more likely to be affected by pay gaps, with fewer than 20% reporting that they are fairly paid compared to their peers.

 Gender Inequality and Poverty in Canada

-In total, 12% of the Canadian population is living in relative income poverty, and 33% are at risk of falling into poverty if they lose three months’ income.
-Women in Canada are more likely to be affected by poverty, with women making up 60% of Canadians who are struggling economically.
-Over 1.5 million women are living in poverty in Canada.
+In total, 12% of the Canadian population is living in relative income poverty, and around one-third are at risk of falling into poverty if they lose three months’ income.
+Women continue to make up around 60% of Canadians who are struggling economically.
+Approximately 1.6 million women are living in poverty in Canada.

 Why Are Women More Likely to Live in Poverty?

-Women are more likely than men to be living in poverty or to be at risk of poverty than men in Canada because women are more likely to work in lower-income positions or part-time.
-In 2015, 75.8% of all part-time workers in Canada were women.
-According to data from Statistics Canada, in 2022, 10% of Canadian women lived on low incomes.
+Women are more likely than men to live in poverty because they are more likely to work in lower-income positions or part-time.
+In 2024, women accounted for about 70.2% of all part‑time workers in Canada.
+According to Statistics Canada, around 10% of Canadian women lived on low incomes.

 The Impact of the COVID-19 Pandemic on Women in Canada